fangzhzh/leetcode/algorithm/dynamicProgramming.md

 Typically, the time to compute the solution to a subproblem is proportional to the degree(number of outgoing edges) of the corresponding vertex in the subproblem graph, and the number of the subproblems is equal to the number of vertices in the subproblem graph.
 Subproblem gragh G = (V, E).
 The running time of dynamic programming is linear in the number of vertices and edges.

+## How to define a state
+State是当前状况的一个snapshot
+* ✅ Good states: holding/not holding stock, amount of money we have, position in array
+* ❌ Bad states: actions like buy/sell (these are transitions)

+State 应该是完备的，最小。

+### Best Candidates for States:
+#### Position-based:
+* Index in array/string
+* Current position in grid
+* Current day
+#### Resource-based:
+* Amount of money/items
+* Remaining capacity
+* Number of transactions left
+#### Status-based:
+* Whether holding something
+* Whether used something
+* Current state of system
+#### Combination of above:
+## Checklist for Good State Definition:
+* Can make next decision using only current state?
+* Captures all necessary information?
+* No redundant information?
+* Can clearly define transitions between states?

+Remember: States describe "where we are", transitions describe "how we move".
+This separation is key to clean DP solutions.